 As Google Ads managers, most of our energy is focused on optimising accounts, improving performance, and keeping up with the latest techniques and best practices.
-In most cases, we're more comfortable analysing spreadsheets and putting together pivot tables than reaching out to clients or creating monthly reports.
-Despite this, communicating with clients is a huge driver of value — something we should actively dedicate time to improving.
+In many cases, we're more comfortable analysing spreadsheets and putting together pivot tables than reaching out to clients or creating monthly reports.
+Despite this, communicating with clients is a huge driver of value — something we should actively spend time working to improve.

 Unfortunately, reporting and client management are often reduced to an afterthought, something we do in the gaps between other "more important" work.
 With clients almost entirely removed from our day-to-day practice, reports are (in many cases) a client's only regular point of contact with their account manager.
 With most reporting tools focused on creating dense, data-driven dashboards, context and communication often come in second.
 Without guidance, reassurance, and consistent contact, clients can start to feel underwhelmed and unconsidered — not to mention less forgiving when performance takes an unexpected dip.